Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 That’s my mantra year after year.
 I use technology as it is now and whatever it evolves into in the year ahead to its full potential for my business’s success.
 Whether I like it or not.
 99% of the time, I’m good with that.

-From Blogging to Social Media to creative marketing tactics and everything in between.
-Not investigating how to best use all the available tools out there for my business is what separates success from lackluster results.
+From Blogging to Social Media to creative marketing tactics and everything in between, not investigating how best to use all the available tools for my business is what separates success from lackluster results.

 Nothing online happens by osmosis.
-This attitude is why I believe that I’ve survived for 29 years.
+This attitude is why I believe that I’ve survived for decades.

 I’ll end with one of my favorite entrepreneurial quotes: